Click on the latest "about town" here.

 The Whitingham Selectboard provide management and oversight to the business affairs of the Town, which includes Financial Operations.
 They routinely approve financial documents (warrants), hear concerns of citizenry, create town ordinances, regulations and policies, and generally assist in finding appropriate direction and balance in their deliberations.

 Whitingham has a 5-member board, with terms of one - two - and three years.
-Selectboard Chair is Keith Bronson, Vice-Chair, Allan Twitchell and Members, Greg Brown, Karl Twitchell and Robin Kingsley.
+Selectboard Chair is Keith Bronson, Vice-Chair, Greg Brown and Members, Allan Twitchell, Karl Twitchell and Robin Kingsley.
 They meet every other Wednesday at 7:30 PM in the Office of the Selectboard, ground level, Municipal Center.
 The phone number for the Selectboard Office is (802) 368-7500.

-In the Town of Whitingham there are two sewage treatment plants which are overseen by the Sewer Commission.
-They are independent from the Town in their operations.
-Sewer Commissioners are Lyman Tefft, Jr., David Dumaine, and Marshall Dix.
+In the Town of Whitingham there are two sewage treatment plants which are overseen by the Selectboard.
 The Waste Water Treatment Plant, Chief Operator is Dave DiCantio (802) 368-7538.

 Almira Aekus is the collector of current and deliquent taxes.
 She can be reached at (802) 368-7887.
 Please see "Collector of Taxes"

 Town Clerk, Treasurer, Collector of Current and Delinquent Taxes: Almira Aekus (802) 368-7887.
 Office hours are: Monday through Friday 9am to 2pm; Wednesday evenings 5-7pm; 1st Saturday of each month 9am to 12 noon; or by appointment.